ScooloV/bbpedia/docs/dungeon_bowl/the_rules_of_dungeon_bowl.md

-A player cannot offer an offensive assist if they are being Marked by any opposition player other than the one that is the target of their team-mate\'s Block action.
+A player cannot offer an offensive assist if they are being Marked by any opposition player other than the one that is the target of their team-mate's Block action.
 A player cannot offer an offensive assist if there is a wall directly in between the player and the target of their team-mate's Block action.